The debate among pit bull owners and the opposition heat up.

-Suffering a dog attack is a traumatic experience.
+Suffering from a dog attack is a traumatic experience.
 The lasting effects go far beyond the physical wounds – which can be very serious.
-Someone attacked by a dog tends to suffer a type of PTSS — post traumatic stress syndrome and a lifelong fear of dogs.
+Someone attacked by a dog tends to suffer a type of PTSS — post-traumatic stress syndrome and a lifelong fear of dogs.
 Even going for a walk can become impossible because of the fear of another attack.

 If You Own the Dog

 Keep your dog leashed at all times and make sure your property can securely keep your dog from getting out.
 High fences, locked gates and leashes can help make sure you don’t cause injury to someone else.
 Plenty of exercises will keep your large dog from getting too anxious.
 If you think your dog has aggression issues be sure to get professional help.
 A trainer can help you identify what sets your dog off so you can avoid it in the future and help your pet become more stable.

 If you own a large breed dog be sure to read your homeowner’s insurance policy to see if there are any exceptions to covering large dogs (based on weight) or particular breeds.
 Some insurance companies won’t cover pit bulls or rottweilers and will state so in the policy.
 Hiding the fact that you have the dog from your insurance company could be something you’ll regret should your dog attack someone.
 You’ll be left holding the bills for the injuries.